DAY 16: 17/6 Briancon to Montgenevre

 Montgenevre - 1860metres

-Today we travelled on the GR653D (Chemin de Compostelle) for the last day - It ends in Montgenevre.
-It links with the GR5, our track for the next 10 days - on and off.
-Today was hot - 30°C and we were lucky to find cold water at a bubbling fountain out of the ground - Fontaine Boullane.
-A short day - 14.5k, but I'm stuffed if I know how Hannibal took his elephants up the path we took today - he must have taken the main road.
+Today we hiked the GR653D (Chemin de Compostelle) for the last day - It ends in Montgenevre and links to the GR5, our track for the next 10 days.
+Today was a very hot 30°C and we were lucky to find cold water at a bubbling fountain - Fontaine Boullane.
+A short day, just 14.5k, but I'm don’t know how Hannibal took his elephants up the path we walked today - he must have taken the main road!

-We sleep in, because we can, at la Ferme de la Tour.
-A few phone calls via Skype to home and we pack.
-Breakfast is a really nice spread with hot fresh bread, fruit and coffee from a machine which actually grinds the coffee beans for each cup.
-We take our time, because we can, no hurry today.
-I frig around trying to publish my blog but I seem to encounter problems.
-It's slow - either a problem with WiFi, our server or Sandvox the software I am using.
-But the main part is published OK so i hope you all enjoyed the last 15 days - we certainly have - can't believe we're half way.
-We try to book a place for two night away in the mountains.
-We know we'll find a place in Montgenevre tonight as the town is full of hotels, but once in the mountains, it's nice to have somewhere to go.
-The owner suggest a give near Nevache - La Découverte.
-No answer by phone, so Ian send an email in his best French, and we hope we have WiFi tonight to check.
-Time to leave - we've messed around for too long and the shop will be shut at midday on a Sunday.
+We sleep in then a few phone calls via Skype to home and we pack.
+Breakfast is a really nice spread with hot fresh bread, fruit and coffee from a machine which grinds the beans for each cup.
+We take our time, no hurry today.
+I frig around trying to publish my blog but it’s slow - a problem with WiFi, or our server or Sandvox software I am using to blog.
+Some of it has published OK - can't believe we're half way.
+We try to book a place for the next two nights.
+We know tonight in Montgenevre will be OK as the town is full of hotels, and the next night, the owner at La Ferme suggested a gite near Nevache - La Découverte.
+No answer by phone, so Ian emails in his best French, and we hope we have WiFi tonight to check.

-We stroll 3k down into the town of Briancon - it's Sunday, but we've been given directions to the only supermarket open on a Sunday morning - a Carrefours supermarket.
-We stock up on bread, chefs, dried ham and a bag of mace - thanks Donna for the tip - it's a bag of lettuce stuff that looks like green clover and is a real nice addition to a salad.
-I also indulge in a plastic bottle of mayonnaise - no says Ian, too heavy.
-But my hips are good (I doubt they have any more meat covering them and I have removed the football pads - I think they have just become accustomed to the pain of the weight) and my shoulders are hardening up - getting fitter I hope all round - so I volunteer to carry the mayonnaise.
-I also buy a packet of butter - I like a small piece of bread with a thick slab of butter.
-We re-pack our back packs, wrapping the cold stuff in my red scarf trying to insulate it from the heat - it's already 25°C - then leave.
+We stroll 3k into Briancon - it's Sunday and Carrefours is the only supermarket open this morning.
+We stock up on bread, cheese, ham and a bag of green mace (looks like clover) - thanks Donna for the tip.
+I indulge in a plastic bottle of mayonnaise - no says Ian, too heavy.
+But my hips are good now and my shoulders are stronger - I hope - so I volunteer to carry the mayonnaise.
+I also buy butter to go with a our fresh bread.
+We pack, wrap the cold stuff in my red scarf to insulate it - it's already 25°C - then leave.

-We start to walk up hill - Briancon is at 1350 and Montgenevre 1850 so we have a 500metre uphill trek.
-It's hot - we get to a view point looking back at Briancon - you never tire of the view of snow capped alps and forests.
-We cross the bridge Pont d'Asfeld built in 1730 across a deep gully through which the Durance flows - its source is Montgenevre where we are headed and it travels almost the same route as we have walked from Avignon where it flows into the Rhone.
-Through forests and open fields - it's hot - and we are looking for shade for a cup of coffee.
-It's 12.30pm and way past our coffee time - just a bit more I tell Ian til we come to a nice spot.
-And within 20mins we stumble across a fountain bubbling icy cold water out of the ground right beside the GR5 path - the Fountaine Boullaine - boiling fountain.
-We stop for a coffee and refill our water bottles with icy water.
-Then its up and up.
+We start to walk up hill - Briancon is at 1,350 and Montgenevre 1,850 so we have a 500 metre uphill trek.
+It's hot - we get to a view point looking back at Briancon then cross the Pont d'Asfeld built in 1730 across a deep gully down which the Durance flows from its source at Montgenevre towards the Rhone.
+It’s hot today and we’re looking for shade for coffee.
+It's 12.30pm, way past coffee time - just a bit more I tell Ian til we come to a nice spot and in 20mins we stumble across a bubbling fountain with icy cold water – the Fountaine Boullaine.
+We stop for coffee and refill our water bottles with icy water.
+Then up and up.

-After about 2 hrs of climbing, Ian is ahead and finds a u-beaut picnic spot for lunch and plonks his pack down before I get there - but he forgot the 2nd and 3rd cardinal rules of lunch (the 1st is don't stop before 1pm - that's OK it's 2.30pm, the second is don't stop before you have to climb a high mountain, and the third is don't stop on the side of steep grassy slope).
+After 2 hrs of climbing, Ian is ahead and finds a u-beaut picnic spot for lunch and plonks his pack down before I get there - but he forgot the 2nd and 3rd cardinal rules of lunch (the 1st is don't stop before 1pm - that's OK it's 2.30pm, the second is don't stop before you have to climb a high mountain, and the third is don't stop on a steep slope).
 So we sit on angled tree stumps, on the side of a steep slope with our packs, plates, mayonnaise, tomatoes and me sliding down the hill - not happy Jan.
-My pick for lunch tomorrow.
-But apart from rescuing our sliding lunch every minute, lunch is nice- remember I have carried a bottle of mayonnaise for the green mace.
-After lunch it's still another 1k to go and 100 meters uphill to Montgenevre a 10% grade -easy unless you've had a big lunch - 2nd cardinal rule broken - I'm definitely picking the lunch spot tomorrow.
+My pick for lunch tomorrow!
+Apart from rescuing sliding plates, lunch is nice, especially with mayonnaise and green mace.

-We reach Montgenevre and it's just a magical moment - the town itself is nothing much - mostly a winter ski resort and most of the chalets are closed, but we find a hotel that's open, Hotel Alpi Cottia, a two star hotel just off the busy main road.
-And 5 mins later we are in our room, doing washing as everything is sweaty from a really hot day, hung up in the attic window in the breeze and sun, showered in another 2foot x 2foot shower, and then fiddled around with my WiFi and Sandvox website program to try to get it to publish.
-I have to eliminate my photo albums and keep the blogs trimmed to a few photos and a text story - that's OK til we get home when I can reduce the file size of the photos
+After lunch there’s still 1k uphill to Montgenevre.
+At 10% grade, it should be easy - unless you've just had a big lunch!
+We reach Montgenevre, a winter ski resort and most of the chalets are closed, but we find a hotel that's open, Hotel Alpi Cottia, a two star hotel off the busy main road.
+Five mins later we are in our room, washing sweaty shirts from a hot day and hanging them in the attic window in the breeze and sun.
+We’re showered then fiddle with the WiFi to try to publish my blog.
+I’ll have to restrict my blogs to a few photos and text - that's OK til we get home when I can reduce the file size of the photos.

 Created by Jan and Ian Somers in Sandvox